Indictments against Donald Trump

 Neither the indictments nor any resulting convictions would have disqualified his 2024 presidential candidacy.
 The Supreme Court separately addressed Trump's eligibility to be on the ballot and reversed all disqualifications by individual states.

+In March 2026, a year into the second Trump presidency, Deputy Attorney General Todd Blanche told the Conservative Political Action Conference that every Justice Department employee who had worked on the investigations — over 200 people, according to him — had departed.